 WINTER 2022: THE ENERGY SITUATION IN ARGENTINA

-Energy costs have grown exponentially as a consequence of Russia’s invasion of Ukraine, especially gas prices, which have increased 114%.
+Energy costs have grown exponentially due to Russia’s invasion of Ukraine, especially gas prices, which have increased 114%.

 Three paths for the economic cabinet: